Plutonomicon/plutarch-plutus/plutarch-docs/src/Introduction/PlutarchTerms/PlutarchLambdas.md

 f :: Term s (PInteger :--> PString :--> a :--> a)
 ```

 It takes in an integer, a string, and a type `a` and returns the same type `a`.
-Notice that the types are all of kind `PType`.
+Notice that the types are all of kind `S -> Type`.
 This means that when faced with filling out the gap:

 ```hs
 f :: Term s (PInteger :--> PString :--> a :--> a)